If you are following a gluten free diet, you may have wondered, is peanut butter gluten free?

 Powdered peanut butter that is made with only peanuts is naturally gluten free.

-Just like with regular peanut butter, it’s important to be diligent about reading the ingredients list and looking for gluten free claims.
+Just like with regular peanut butter, it’s important to be diligent about reading the ingredients list and looking for gluten free claims when determining is peanut flour gluten free.

 Best Gluten Free Powdered Peanut Butter